Black & Yellow Flower Wasp

 |Species:||Two-coloured Flower Wasp (Aeolothynnus cf sp ES4)|

-Thank you Dr Graham Brown for confirming the identification of this species
+Thank you Dr Graham Brown for confirming the id of this species for us

 General Species Information: